-Professors: Sanford, Wagner; Associate Research Professor: Wilson; Assistant Research Professor: Martinez; Lecturer: Staples; Adjunct Professor: Masi; Adjunct Assistant Research Professor: Willis
+Professors: Sanford, Wagner; Assistant Professor: Staples; Associate Research Professor: Wilson; Assistant Research Professor: Martinez; Adjunct Professor: Masi; Adjunct Assistant Research Professor: Willis

 The Department of Environmental Science and Policy offers two degrees: a B.A. in environmental planning and policy and a B.S. in environmental science.
-Each prepares students for a variety of professional roles in the environmental fields, and encourages students to pursue graduate academic and professional degrees and professional certifications.
-Graduates find employment in many environmental settings, including federal, state, and local government, environmental consulting and engineering, environmental education and teaching, private industry ranging from health care to semiconductor manufacturing, applied research, environmental advocacy, and community planning.
+Each degree prepares students for a variety of professional roles in the environmental fields and encourages students to pursue graduate academic and professional degrees and professional certifications.
+Graduates find employment in many environmental settings, including federal, state, and local government, environmental consulting and engineering, environmental education and teaching, private industry ranging from healthcare to semiconductor manufacturing, applied research, environmental advocacy, and community planning.